List of Compact Cassette tape data storage formats: Atari 8-bit computers

 The Atari 8-bit computers use a system based on consultations with recording engineers, one of the most obvious outcomes being to use two frequencies that were not harmonics of each other.
 Ones are represented by 5327 Hz, and zeros by 3995 Hz, toggling at 600 Hz.

 The operating system defines a packet-oriented file format with 128 bytes of payload with two header bytes, a control byte, and a following checksum, making the packet a total of 132 bytes long.
 The two header bytes are character 55 hex, binary 01010101 01010101, which are used by the circuitry to perform clock recovery.
 The control byte has three values: $FC is a full-length packet, $FA a short packet with the length stored prior to the checksum, and finally $FE is the end-of-file (EOF) marker.
 Short packets and EOFs still contain a full 128-byte payload; they simply ignore the unused portions.

 Packets are separated by short periods of pure 5327 Hz, a pre-record write tone and a post-record gap, which added together made the "inter-record gap" or IRG.
 When opened for writing, the driver can be set to one of two modes, with short or long IRGs.
 For binary formats, where the data is being copied directly to or from memory with no interpretation, the short IRG is used, about 0.25 seconds.
 For other uses, like a BASIC programming language program in text format that has to be converted line by line to the internal binary format, the normal IRG is used, 3 seconds.
 This time was chosen to allow the cassette deck to come to a complete stop and restart before reaching the next packet, allowing the system any amount of time needed to process the packet.

 Although there is a standard packet format, there is no defined file format used by the system as a whole.
 The closest thing is a header in bootable cassettes, which contains only 6 bytes of data and lacks a file name or other identifying information.
 The boot packet contains the number of records (up to 255) in the second byte, the low and high bytes of the address to load to, and the low and high address of the location to jump to once the load had completed.

 In addition to the standard packet format, the driver gives the user direct control over the tape drive motors and reading and writing the tones.
 This is used with audio tapes to control playback.
 A typical scenario has an audio recording on the "left" track and short bursts of 5327 Hz at key locations within the audio.
 The program then starts the tape motor, causing the audio to be routed through the television speaker, waiting for a 1 to appear on the I/O port.
 When this is seen, the program stops the tape and waits for some user action before starting it again.

+Additional formats

+These formats are also known to exist: